 Educational assistance is neither a guaranteed benefit nor an entitlement of employment with Fulton County, and is limited by the availability of funds.
-Approved applicants shall submit a request for reimbursement, along with tuition receipts or other proof of payment, official grade notifications, and all supporting documentation, to their Appointing Authority or Department Head no later than thirty days from the receipt of grades for completed coursework.
-The Departments shall submit to the Department of Human Resources Management's Employee Development Division all applications, whether approved or disapproved, with the supporting documents for final review and reimbursement approval.
+Selected applicants shall submit a request for reimbursement, along with receipts, school billing or account statements, official transcripts or other grade notifications, and all supporting documentation, to their Appointing Authority or Department Head no later than thirty days from the receipt of grades for completed coursework.
+The Departments shall submit to the Department of Human Resources Management's Employee Development Division all applications, regardless of whether or the applicant is selected for participation in the Education Assistance Plan, with the supporting documents for final review and reimbursement approval.